verlok/verlok.github.io/_posts/2021-09-26-vanilla-lazyload-vs-lazysizes.md

 ### Optimizes performance by cancelling downloads of images that already exited the viewport

-If your mobile users are on slow connections and scrolls down fast, vanilla-lazyload cancels the download of images that are still loading but already exited the viewport.
+If your mobile users are on slow connections and they scroll down fast, vanilla-lazyload cancels the download of images that are still loading but already exited the viewport.
 Although if for some reason you don't want this to happen, this feature can be turned off.

 ### Retries loading after network connection went off and on